Coping with adverse weather conditions : Cold

 tiny villages at the foot of the mountains

-Back on the ship, after cruising through the night to Abu Dhabi, we disembarked the next morning and took a full day tour of the city.
-I'd been before, so it was great to see areas I'd missed the first time.
+Back on the ship, after cruising through the night to Abu Dhabi, we disembarked the next morning and took a full day’s tour of the city.
+I'd been before, so it was lovely to see areas I'd missed the first time.

-Then it was a quick impromptu visit to Yas Island and a look round the marina and the Formula 1 racetrack (which you can use for running and cycling on every Tuesday) before a light supper, a shower and change of clothes ready for our late night return flight after a fascinating trip.
+We made an impromptu visit to Yas Island and had a look round the marina and the Formula 1 racetrack (which you can use for running and cycling every Tuesday) before a light supper, a shower and change of clothes ready for our late night return flight after what had been a fascinating trip.

 stunning views from the etihad towers